Chenuka1/Individual_project/README.md

+Instructions
+-First you need to install node.js
+-second you need to download the project folder -Extract the project folders
+-Type command "npm install" in both frontend and backend terminal -start the project by typing "npm start" in both frontend and backend terminal.

+Introduction
 The Infant Health Management System is a web and mobile application designed to facilitate the management of child health records.
 The system allows healthcare providers to efficiently manage medical records, send vaccination alerts, and enables parents/guardians to access their child's medical history.

 Features